hirschan/Quick-Search-Wikipedia/README.md

 <h3 align="center">Quick search for Wikipedia on Firefox</h3>
 <p align="center">
-Highlight any text from any website, right-click and search on Wikipedia instantly!
+_Makes your life easier - highlight text, right-click and search on Wikipedia_
 </p>